Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Interrogation

 \subsection{Single photon quadrupole excitation}

 Direct excitation of a dipole-forbidden vibrational transition in a molecular ion has been demonstrated in N$^+_2$ by Germann \textit{et al.}~\cite{germann_observation_2014}.
 They have performed spectroscopy on three components of the $\nu=0$ to $\nu'=1$ transition with a quantum cascade laser in the mid-infrared and detected loss of ions after state selective charge exchange reactions~\cite{tong_sympathetic_2010}.
 Transition rates for direct quadrupole excitation of different vibrational overtones, starting from $\nu=0$ are listed in table~\ref{tab:quad}, for a spectroscopy laser with power of $\unit[1]{W}$ focussed to a waist of $w=\unit[10]{\upmu m}$.
 It was assumed that the transition was driven between $m_J=1/2$ and $m_J'= 3/2$ with $\sigma^+$-polarized light and alignment of the laser along the quantization axis set by the magnetic field, which provides the largest transition rates.
-Transition rates for other states, polarizations and laser orientations are given in the appendix in figure~\ref{fig:quadEx32} and \ref{fig:quadEx52}.
+Transition rates for other states, polarizations and laser orientations are given in the appendix in figures~\ref{fig:quadEx32} and \ref{fig:quadEx52}.
 In section~\ref{sec:sensitivity} it was shown that higher order overtone transitions are better suited for a test of a possible variation of $m_\mathrm{p}/m_{\mathrm{e}}$ due to the larger involved energy splitting and the resulting reduction of statistical uncertainty.
 However, the transition rates drop drastically with increasing overtone order and reach the level of tens of Hz already for the $\nu=0$ to $\nu'=4$ transition.
 This renders spectroscopy challenging considering the current imprecise knowledge of the transition frequencies.
+It should be noted that the discretization of the used wavefunctions from reference \cite{carollo_two-photon_2018} introduce significant errors in the determination of the transition probabilities, therefore the given values should not be regarded as precise predictions but rather as approximate estimations of the transition probability.
 The transitions with $\nu'<3$ show reasonable transition rates for a broadband search of the transition frequency.
 However, for the corresponding wavelength range above $\unit[2]{\upmu m}$ lasers with sufficient power are a technical challenge.
 Commercially available quantum cascade lasers, optical parametric oscillators, difference frequency generation or Cr:ZnSe lasers are possible sources for coherent spectroscopy light.